-There are many appliances needed to run your home.
+There are many devices required to run your home.
 During the warm season you may need an air conditioner or a heat pump.
 During the cold months, most homeowners use a furnace or air handler.
-Then you have washer and dryers, ranges, refrigerators…the list seems endless.
+Then you have washer and dryers, dishwashers, refrigerators…the list seems endless.

-But the thing homeowners certainly know is they need hot water.
+But one thing homeowners certainly know is they need hot water.
 Most families have a water heater – or in some cases a boiler is used to heat the water.
 Have you noticed which heating system your home utilizes to heat your water?
-Comfortech Service Experts Heating & Air Conditioning is here to help explain the difference between the two water heating systems.
+Comfortech Service Experts is here to help explain the difference between the two water heating systems.

-A water heater is a storage tank that, that’s right, heats water.
-The heat is either generated by burning gas or by using electricity.
-A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the washing machine, or any other hot water need.
-As the hot water leaves the tank, fresh cold water enters in the bottom of the tank so it, too, can be heated for use across your home.
+A water heater is a large tank that, that’s right, heats water.
+The heat is either created by burning gas or by utilizing electricity.
+A traditional water heater will heat the water and then keep it at that temperature until the water is used, either for a hot shower, the dishwasher, or any other hot water need.
+As the hot water leaves the tank, fresh cold water enters to the bottom of the tank so it, too, can be heated for use across your home.

 A boiler, alternatively, can heat water that is used to bring heat to the home and heat the water.
 A particular type of boiler can heat the water until it turns into steam.
-The steam will heat the water for the home but can also be distributed throughout the home and provide heat through radiators.
-A boiler is also able to heat the air in a forced air heating system, or heat the floor in a radiant heating system.
+The steam heats the water for the home but can also be circulated throughout the home and provide heat through radiators.
+A boiler can also heat the air in a forced air heating system, or heat the floor in a radiant heating system.
 Boilers are very flexible heating systems that give you great comfort during the cold winter months.
 Today’s boilers are also very energy efficient.

-Can’t decide which water heating system is best for you?
-Call Comfortech Service Experts Heating & Air Conditioning in Jackson today and we’ll come out and provide you a free in-home estimate.
+Need help deciding which water heating system is best for you?
+Call Comfortech Service Experts in Jackson today and we’ll come out and provide you a free in-home estimate.